Wagner tuba: Design

 The Wagner tuba is built with rotary valves, which (like those on the horn) are played with the left hand.
-Horn players traditionally double on Wagner tubas because the mouthpiece and fingering are identical.
-The size of the bore of the Wagner tuba is midway between that of a euphonium and a horn.
-The Wagner tuba also has a bore size similar to that of a cornophone, which results in a similar sound.
+Horn players traditionally double on Wagner tubas because the mouthpiece and fingering are identical, though the size of the bore of the Wagner tuba is midway between that of a euphonium and a horn.
+The Wagner tuba's bore size is similar to that of a cornophone, which results in a similar sound.

 The Wagner tuba nominally exists in two sizes, tenor in B♭ and bass in F, with ranges comparable to those of horns in the same pitches while being less adept at the highest notes.
 Several 20th-century and later manufacturers have, however, combined the two instruments into a double Wagner tuba that can easily be configured in either B♭ or F.

-Wagner tubas are normally written as transposing instruments, but the notation used varies considerably and is a common source of confusion — Wagner himself used three different and incompatible notations in the course of the Ring, and all three of these systems (plus some others) have been used by subsequent composers.
+Wagner tubas are normally written as transposing instruments, but the notation used varies considerably and is a common source of confusion—Wagner himself used three different and incompatible notations in the course of the Ring, and all three of these systems (plus some others) have been used by subsequent composers.

 An additional source of confusion is that the instruments are invariably designated in orchestral scores simply as tubas, sometimes leaving it unclear whether the score means true bass tubas or Wagner tubas.
 (For example, orchestras sometimes assume the two tenor tubas in Janáček's Sinfonietta are Wagner tubas, when the score means euphoniums.)

-The name "Wagner tuba" is considered problematic, possibly incorrect, by many theorists.
-Kent Kennan says they are poorly named since "they are really modified horns" rather than tubas.
+The name "Wagner tuba" is considered problematic, and possibly incorrect, by many theorists.
+Kent Kennan says they are poorly named, since "they are really modified horns" rather than actual tubas.